 Contracts end on the expiration date or the fulfillment of the obligations described in the contract.
 Contracts with no expiration date are not necessarily evergreen contracts.
 A contract that specifies delivery of a product or service, for example, might terminate upon delivery.

 Contracts that do not have a fixed delivery or explicit expiration date might be classified as indefinite contracts.
 And indefinite contract is generally cancelable at will with notice by either party under common law and the Uniform Commercial Code.
 There are, of course, important nuances to this principle.

 Indefinite contracts create risk for both parties because it can be difficult to determine what is reasonable notice in the event one party wants to terminate the contract.
 To address this problem, evergreen clauses provide explicit notice requirements for termination.

 An evergreen clause can take one of two forms.
 The contract might provide that it expires on a certain date with automatic renewal for an indefinite series until one party provides notice of termination as specified in the contract.
 Alternatively, an evergreen clause might provide that the contract simply continues indefinitely until one party cancels based on the procedures in the contract.

 Given this definition, it is helpful to note that an evergreen contract is not the same as an auto-renewal contract.
 An auto-renewal contract, like its evergreen corollary, renews automatically, but for a specific number of times.
 An auto-renewing five year lease, for example, might contain a one-year renewal provision.

 This provision allows the tenant to stay in the building for an additional year without renegotiating the terms of the lease.
 At the end of the renewal period, however, the lease expires with or without notice.

-In contrast, a contract with an evergreen claues continues indefinitely until one party provides notice.
+In contrast, an evergreen contract continues indefinitely until one party provides notice.